 Sometimes, however, laws and regulations get in the way of profit-making.
 Laws and regulations such as working time restrictions, workers’ rights, health & safety, tax directives, environmental impact assessments, consumer rights, maritime safety laws, minimum wages, etc, etc, are considered to be necessary for quality of life for the vast majority of citizens.
 But ORANGE is self-focused on achieving for itself.
 Any benefit to others from its achievements is incidental – a mere byproduct.
 As for RED, it simply doesn’t see consequences.
 The utmost manifestation of Sigmund Freud’s (1920) concept of the Id, RED’s drive is to express itself in terms of pleasure and power and gaining esteem.
 Whatever obstacles there are must be overcome and/or destroyed.
 Thus, a harmonic of RED and ORANGE is dangerously short-sighted in its quest to achieve.
 If, as is likely, many of these plutocrats have high levels of testosterone – accounting for their drive – then the ruthlessness of the Psychoticism Dimension of Temperament will be added to this mix.
 These men – and the plutocrats are mostly men – have little care for the consequences of their actions upon others or the environment.
 Laws and regulations are nuisances to be got rid of if they impede the aggrandisement of wealth.

-The rise to cultural domination of the ORANGE vMEME in much of the West can be traced back to the early 1980s when Margaret Thatcher and Ronald Reagan deregulated finance and worked for ‘smaller government’ in the UK and the United States respectively.
+Although its influence can be seen as far back as the Enlightenment, the cultural domination of the ORANGE vMEME in much of the West really took hold in the early 1980s when Margaret Thatcher and Ronald Reagan deregulated finance and worked for ‘smaller government’ in the UK and the United States respectively.
 In so doing, they pushed back BLUE controls to facilitate ORANGE wealth creation.
-The problem with that strategy is that BLUE/GREEN focuses on the wellbeing of all while RED/ORANGE focus on personal advantage.
-Said E Dawlabani (2013) is one 2nd Tier thinker who has traced and analysed the routes to the global financial crash of 2008/2009 and he attributes the development of what he terms’toxic [dysfunctional] ORANGE’ to the removal of effective BLUE fiscal regulation in the US.
+The problem with that strategy is that the BLUE/GREEN harmonic focuses on the wellbeing of all while RED/ORANGE harmonic focuses on personal advantage.
+Said E Dawlabani (2013) is one 2nd Tier thinker who has traced and analysed the routes to the global financial crash of 2008/2009 and he attributes the development of what he terms ‘toxic [dysfunctional] ORANGE’ to the removal of effective BLUE fiscal regulation in the US.
 He writes (p127): “The newly empowered Enterprise [ORANGE] vMEME had found a partner in government that fully understood its right to make a profit over all other considerations.
 A business owner’s decision to relocate a factory to China became merely an accounting matter without a struggle with the moral obligation to provide local jobs, or a consideration of the patriotic duty to participate in the collective prosperity of America as a whole.
 Those days were gone….
 During Reagan’s first three years in office, America permanently lost over 2.5 million manufacturing jobs.”

 It’s not just that there is this toxic RED/ORANGE culture of wealth greed but the plutocrats and the Elite seem dedicated to removing any and all obstacles to further wealth accumulation.